FlavScents AInsights Entry for 2,3,5,6-Tetramethyl Pyrazine

 - Latin America: Generally accepted in Brazil and MERCOSUR countries, subject to local regulations.

-Explicit approvals exist for flavor use, with harmonized assumptions across many regions.
-However, specific usage levels and applications may vary, necessitating consultation with local regulations.
+Explicit approvals exist for flavor use, with harmonized assumptions across regions.
+However, specific fragrance regulations may vary, requiring formulators to verify compliance with local authorities.

 Citation hooks: FEMA; EFSA; national authority publications